unional/typescript-blackbook/pages/07-files-and-projects/converting-from-javascript.md

 ## Converting a single JavaScript file

 It is pretty rare that your program only have one single JavaScript file.
-If you do, then most likely it is some quick scripts, testing code, or you are not doing your code justise!
+If you do, then most likely it is some quick scripts, testing code, or you are not doing your code justice!

 But converting a single JavaScript file serves as a good entry point so we will start here.